Figures reveal effect of XL Bully ban on number of dog attacks

 A spokesperson told The Independent that the ban had been effective in stopping the sale of the dogs and preventing attacks in public.

-He claimed that scientific research showed the dogs were almost three times more likely to kill than another breed, adding that moves for responsible ownership and education, while important, were less effective without breed bans.
+He claimed that scientific research showed the dogs were almost three times more likely to kill than any other breed, adding that moves for responsible ownership and education, while important, were less effective without breed bans.

-Highlighting the fatal dog attacks by XL Bullys this year, they also said it could be down to an update in Crown Prosecution Service guidance with dog-on-dog attacks now considered under the offence recorded by police forces.
+Highlighting the fatal dog attacks by XLs this year, the CEBRDD also said it could be down to an update in Crown Prosecution Service guidance with dog-on-dog attacks now considered under the offences recorded by police forces.

-The ban on XL Bully dogs gained cross-party support last year, including from Labour leader Sir Keir Starmer and then Shadow Environment Secretary Steve Reed who pledged to update the Dangerous Dogs Act and review the list of dangerous breeds if his party won the election.
+The ban on bullies gained cross-party support last year, including from Labour leader Sir Keir Starmer and then shadow environment secretary Steve Reed, who pledged to update the Dangerous Dogs Act and review the list of dangerous breeds if his party won the election.

-Breeds also banned are American pitbull terriers, Japanese tosas, dogo Argentinos and fila Brasileiros.
+Other breeds banned are American pit bull terriers, Japanese tosas, dogo Argentinos and fila Brasileiros.

 A Defra spokesperson said: “Ongoing attacks show we need to do more to protect the public from dangerous dogs.